 - able to arrange the distribution or “forwarding” of the cargo as per the instructions of their client

-- have the capability to negotiate freight rates with the shipping line
+- have the capability to negotiate freight rates with a carrier – either NVOCC or Ocean carrier

 - able to book cargo with the shipping line as per the requirement of the client or under their own contract

 - process all relevant shipping documents such as certificates of origin, customs and port documentation, bills of lading and associated shipping/negotiating documentation (Eur1, Certificate of Origin, etc)